Preparation is Key to Success, so Create a Pre-College Budget

 Test and Prep Costs

 ACT fee is $52 and includes the cost of sending the test to score to 4 colleges.
 For an additional $13, you can send the score each additional college.
+If all your 6 schools use the ACT, you have $87 in college costs.

 The SAT also includes sending to 4 colleges in the $49.50 fee for any schools that you indicate between registration and nine days after your test date.
 It’s an additional $11.25 each college beyond the original group of four.